 - Whether the party seeking alimony is capable of self-support

 - Contributions of one party as a homemaker

-Modification of alimony awards are possible if one party’s financial situation changes after dissolution of marriage.
+Modification of alimony awards is possible if one party’s financial situation changes after the dissolution of marriage.
 If the party receiving alimony remarries or lives with a financially supportive member of the opposite sex, alimony will be terminated unless the parties have reached an agreement to the contrary.